 Reccy your viewing spot in advance

-If you’ve never cycled in the area before you probably won’t know much about the cols that the pros will be tackling.
+If you’ve never cycled in the area before, you won’t know where the best spots are for watching the Tour de France live.
 If you want to be in the very best spot to watch them suffer then you need to do your homework.

 If you’re planning on cycling up to one of the cols then check out the col profile on Cycling Cols to see whether it’s within your abilities.
 It is?
 Cool!
 Next, find the best spot at which to view the TDF circus.